liuhhaiffeng/mylearngit_1118/readme.txt

-Git is a version control system.
+Git is an version control system.
-Git is free software.
+Git is not free software.
+Git is verry good.